dan-kc/habit-clusters/README.md

 Give it a go, let me know what clusters you create!

 ## To-do
+- Fix issue where the user occasionally gets a 404 error on login
 - Add collapsed calendar for mobile
 - Add optimistic UI for the cluster highlight when all habits are complete
 - Add tests for Github login